cryptosphere/cryptosphere/README.md

 The Cryptosphere provides an encrypted storage system where only users with the capability tokens for respective content are able to access it.
-Unlike many other peer to systems, there is no global search system because all content in the system is encrypted and therefore unsearchable.
+Unlike many other peer-to-peer systems, there is no global search feature because all content in the system is encrypted and therefore unsearchable.

 This makes the Cryptosphere quite a bit different from many other P2P systems